nickduran/PCED/examples.md

 **Provider**: "Your A1C is higher than we'd like.
 We should consider adding medication.
 Options include a DPP-4 inhibitor or a GLP-1 injection.
 Which would you prefer?"

 **Coding**:
-- P1 (weak implicit - asks what to do)
+- P1 (weak opportunity - requests guidance but mentions no treatments)
 - R3 (2+ options with minimal elaboration)
 - Context: Non-primary provider = NO, Defers to in-person = NO, Core response canned = NO